-Over 500 individuals have already been served at the two sites, and more are arriving each day.
+Thousands of individuals have already been served, and more are arriving each day.
 You can be part of the love expressed by responding in whatever way Jesus is calling you to act.

 What will you do?

 Prayers, volunteers, and gifts are all critical needs.
 Use the participation form to register as a volunteer, to commit to pray for the project, and/or to give money or items in support of this project.
 If you’d like to make a quick donation or register for additional participation later, use the “Donate Online Now” button below.

 Urgent Needs List

 Find Out More

 Telling others about this project is very important.
 Use www.dscumc.org/theinnproject to share this news via Social Media, in an email to your friends and family, or on a church website.
 Please note, checks should be payable to Desert Southwest Conference at 1550 E. Meadowbrook Avenue, Phoenix Arizona 85014 with “The Inn Project” in the memo line.